 What Is Inventory Turnover Ratio and How Do You Calculate It?

 Essentially, inventory turnover measures how long it takes to completely sell off the stock you purchased.
-It is calculated by dividing the cost of goods sold by the average inventory.
+The calculation involves dividing the company’s cost of goods sold (COGS) by the average value of the company’s inventory.
+The inventory turnover formula is: Inventory Turnover Ratio = Company’s Cost of Goods Sold / Average Inventory.

 A high inventory ratio indicates you are selling stock fast, and vice versa.